-The Hearing Chair will then preside over a live hearing, in which Advisors of both the Respondent and Complainant may cross-examine any individual that has made a statement or provided evidence, including all witnesses, the Respondent or the Complainant.
-Each party must be represented by an Advisor.
-If the Complainant or Respondent does not have an Advisor, the University will provide one.
-If the student's chosen Advisor does not appear, the University will appoint an Advisor to provide cross-examination of the evidence on the student's behalf.
-The Hearing Chair will determine if a question or evidence is relevant or admissible.
-The Hearing Chair may question witnesses, the Respondent and Complainant.
-At no time will Advisors answer on behalf of their students.
+The decision maker will then preside over a live hearing, in which advisors of both the Respondent and Complainant may cross-examine any individual that has made a statement or provided evidence, including any and all witnesses, the Respondent or the Complainant.
+Each party must be represented by an advisor.
+If the Complainant or Respondent does not have an advisor, the University will provide one.
+If the student's chosen advisor does not appear, the University will appoint an advisor to provide cross-examination of the evidence on the student's behalf.
+The decision maker will determine if a question or evidence is relevant or admissible.
+The decision maker may question witnesses, the Respondent and Complainant.
+At no time will advisors answer on behalf of their students.

-The Hearing Chair will have absolute discretion with respect to administering the hearing.
-The Hearing Chair will decide whether evidence and witnesses are relevant or irrelevant, with the understanding that the introduction of relevant evidence and witnesses will always be permitted.
-The Hearing Chair will be responsible for maintaining an orderly, fair, and respectful hearing and will have broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding the offending individual, including a party, witness, or Advisor.
+The Decision Maker will have absolute discretion with respect to administering the hearing.
+The Decision Maker will decide whether evidence and witnesses are relevant or irrelevant, with the understanding that the introduction of relevant evidence and witnesses will always be permitted.
+The Decision Maker will be responsible for maintaining an orderly, fair, and respectful hearing and will have broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding the offending individual, including a party, witness, or advisor.

-While the hearing is not intended to be a repeat of the investigation, the parties will be provided with an equal opportunity for their Advisors to conduct cross examination of the other party and/or of relevant witnesses.
-A typical hearing may include brief opening remarks by the Hearing Chair; questions posed by the Hearing Chair to one or both of the parties; questions posed by the Hearing Chair to any relevant witnesses; and cross-examination by either party's Advisor of the other party and relevant witnesses.
+While the hearing is not intended to be a repeat of the investigation, the parties will be provided with an equal opportunity for their advisors to conduct cross examination of the other party and/or of relevant witnesses.
+A typical hearing may include brief opening remarks by the Decision Maker; questions posed by the Decision Maker to one or both of the parties; questions posed by the Decision Maker to any relevant witnesses; and cross-examination by either party's advisor of the other party and relevant witnesses.

-The parties' Advisors will have the opportunity to cross examine the other party (and witnesses, if any).
-Such cross examination must be conducted directly, orally, and in real time by the party's Advisor and never by a party personally.
+The parties' advisors will have the opportunity to cross examine the other party (and witnesses, if any).
+Such cross examination must be conducted directly, orally, and in real time by the party's advisor and never by a party personally.
 Only relevant cross examination questions may be asked of a party or witness.
-Before a party or witness answers a cross-examination question that has been posed by a party's Advisor, the Hearing Chair must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before a party or witness answers a cross-examination question that has been posed by a party's advisor, the Decision Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.

-If the Complainant, the Respondent, or a witness informs the University that they will not attend the hearing (or will refuse to be cross-examined), the hearing may proceed, as determined by the University Sexual Misconduct Response and Title IX Coordinator.
-The Hearing Panel may not, however: (a) rely on any statement or information provided by that non-participating individual in reaching a determination regarding responsibility; or (b) draw any adverse inference in reaching a determination regarding responsibility based solely on the individual's absence from the hearing (or their refusal to be cross-examined).
+If the complainant or the respondent informs the University that they will not attend the hearing (or will refuse to be cross-examined), the hearing may proceed, as determined by the University Sexual Misconduct/Title IX Coordinator.
+The Decision Maker may not, however: (a) rely on any statement or information provided by that non- participating individual in reaching a determination regarding responsibility; or (b) draw any adverse inference in reaching a determination regarding responsibility based solely on the individual's absence from the hearing (or their refusal to be cross-examined).

-Other University administrators may attend the hearing at the request of, or with the prior approval of, the Hearing Chair, but the parties will be notified in advance of anyone else who will be in attendance.
+Other University administrators may attend the hearing at the request of or with the prior approval of the Decision Maker, but the parties will be notified in advance of anyone else who will be in attendance.